Crell/AttributeUtils/README.md

 $displayInfoC = $analyzer->analzyer(C::class, DisplayInfo::class);
 ```

-In this case, a class may be marked with either `Screen` or `Audio`, but no both.
+In this case, a class may be marked with either `Screen` or `Audio`, but not both.
 If both are specified, only the first one listed will be used; the others will be ignored.

 In this example, `$displayInfoA->type` will be an instance of `Screen`, `$displayInfoB->type` will be an instance of `Audio`, and `$displayInfoC->type` will be `null`.